CodesOfRishi/navita/README.md

 </div>

-Navita supports Tab completion for its options (in only Bash as of now) and directories.
+- Navita supports Tab completion for its options and directories.
+- For Zsh, to initialize the completion system, the function `compinit` should be autoloaded, and then run simply as ‘`compinit`’. *Ref: [Zsh Completion System - Use of Compinit](https://zsh.sourceforge.io/Doc/Release/Completion-System.html#Use-of-compinit)*

 <div align="center">